akashacms/epub-guide/documents/1-introduction.html.md

 chapterNumber: 1
 ---

 The last few years have seen an explosion in electronic books to where it's becoming mainstream.
 Several large marketplaces exist for selling electronic books, and the rapidly growing number of eBook reading apps and devices is giving us all more choice than ever.
-It's given authors an opportunity to skip traditional book distribution channels, go more-or-less direct to the consumer, while making it easier for an author to get started.
+It's given authors an opportunity to skip traditional book distribution channels, go more-or-less direct to the consumer, while making it easier to get started writing books.

 A key factor in this is the EPUB book publishing format.
 In its third version, EPUB3, it is a ZIP archive containing XHTML files along with images, CSS and metadata.
 By reusing open standards from the Web, we can reuse tools from the website publishing world to create EPUB publications.
 One "just" creates suitable XHTML, CSS and image files, keeping in mind certain limitations imposed by the EPUB model, and voila you have an electronic book.

 If only it were quite that simple.
-While conceptually simple, there are enough moving parts involved, that have to be exactly right, that software tools are very helpful.
+There are enough moving parts involved, that have to be exactly right, making good software tools are very helpful investment.
 The typical recommended tools are

 * Use a Word Processor like Microsoft Word, Libre Office, or Pages to create one or more documents.
 Then one either uploads the Word file directly to the Kindle, or else one export the document to HTML and does further processing.
 * Use a special purpose E-Book editing application like Vellum

 What about those of us who prefer open source tools, or chafe at the thought of using a big heavy Word Processor?
 What about having good control over the metadata inside the EPUB?
 What about submitting books to a marketplace which doesn't accept Word documents?
 What about creating content while traveling with a tablet computer?
+What about books that incorporate data from elsewhere?
+What about creating an identical website and book at the same time from the same content?

+The Word Processor method of writing electronic books is not a "one size fits all" solution.

 AkashaEPUB is an open source system for publishing books in the EPUB3 format.
 Authors write their content using Markdown or HTML (more formats to be added in the future) using a simple text editor.
 A simple data object describes the book structure, asset files, and metadata.
 A simple Grunt-based build process drives a Node.js based toolchain to produce an EPUB3 file.